twelve-factor/twelve-factor/content/disposability.md

 ## IX.
 Disposability

-### Maximize robustness with graceful startup and graceful shutdown
+### Maximize robustness with graceful startup and shutdown

 #### 1. A twelve-factor app’s processes are disposable.

 Processes are designed to be started or stopped at a moment’s notice.
-This disposability underpins fast elastic scaling, rapid deployment of code or config changes, and overall production robustness.
+This disposability underpins sustainable elastic scaling, rapid deployment of code or config changes, and overall production robustness.

 ##### Examples